-- O Inside of, or in line to enter, any indoor public space. - Waiting for or riding on public transportation or paratransit or while in a taxi, private car service, or ride-sharing vehicle. - Driving or operating any public transportation or paratransit vehicle, taxi, or private car service or ride-sharing vehicle when passengers are present.
+- Inside of, or in line to enter, any indoor public space. - Waiting for or riding on public transportation or paratransit or while in a taxi, private car service, or ride-sharing vehicle. - Engaged in work, whether at the workplace or performing work off-site, when interacting in-person with any member of the public, working in any space visited by members of the public, regardless of whether anyone from the public is present at the time, working in or walking through common areas, such as hallways, stairways, elevators, and parking facilities, and in any room or enclosed area where other people (except for members of the person's own household or residence) are present when unable to physically distance. - Driving or operating any public transportation or paratransit vehicle, taxi, or private car service or ride-sharing vehicle when passengers are present.
 When no passengers are present, face coverings are strongly recommended and maybe required based on local guidance. - While outdoors in public spaces when maintaining a physical distance of 6 feet from persons who are not members of the same household or residence is not feasible.